 Therefore it is very important that families apply for Free Meals if they think they may be eligible, even if they do not wish their child to actually take the meal.

 If you wish your child to have a packed lunch, please support our health education programme by encouraging your child to eat healthily, e.g. include fresh fruit and vegetables, avoid high fat and high salt contents.
-Please do not include sweets or chocolate bars in packed lunches.
+Please do not include sweets or chocolate bars or Nuts or anything containing nuts in packed lunches as school is now a NUT FREE school.
 Children bringing a packed lunch must bring it in a named lunchbox.

 Children do not need to a bring drink with their packed lunch as water is provided for all children.
 If a healthy drink is brought children are expected to pour it into a cup or drink through a straw; drinking from bottles is not allowed at a table.
 Fizzy drinks are not permitted.
 No bottles, cans or flasks are allowed.